AdobeDocs/experience-manager-64.en/help/communities/using/demo-mongo.md

 * Download MongoDB from [http://www.mongodb.org/](http://www.mongodb.org/)

-    * choice of OS :
+    * choice of OS:

         * Linux
         * Mac 10.8
         * Windows 7

-    * choice of version :
+    * choice of version:

         * at a minimum, use version 2.6